Should I Downsize My Home For Retirement?

 Cobnut Park

-If you are interested in downsizing to a new build bungalow within Kent for retirement, which offers the perfect blend of care and independence, you should consider Cobnut Park, a brand-new development from Clarendon Homes.
+If you are interested in downsizing to a new build bungalow within Kent for retirement, you should consider something like our Cobnut Park development.

 Cobnut Park is a peaceful extra care retirement village located in Boughton Monchelsea.
-This development is designed for over 55s who are looking to settle down in a likeminded community with the availability of assisted living, while also being able to maintain their independence.
-If this interests you, visit Cobnut Park on our website now to find out more by downloading our brochure and contacting us today!
+This development was designed for over 55s who are looking to settle down in a likeminded community with the availability of assisted living, while also being able to maintain their independence.

 Got any questions or feedback on the blog?
 Or maybe a topic you would like to be covered in a future blog?
 Email caitlin.willis@clarendonhomes.co.uk today, I would love to hear from you!